springernature/frontend-toolkits/toolkits/global/packages/global-footer/README.md

 #### Your US state privacy rights

-Your product or service needs to include a "Your US state privacy rights" llink if it meets one of the following criteria.
+Your product or service needs to include a "Your US state privacy rights" link if it meets one of the following criteria.

 1. It makes more than $25 million or more in annual revenue from California residents.
 2. It holds the personal data of more than 50,000 Californian "consumers, households or devices".